Updated April 15, 2023

-Lowering the product price as you will is not always possible.
-Sometimes, products are costly to manufacture and tiny businesses find it difficult to survive while producing sufficiently to lower the production and price.
+Lowering the product price, as you will, is not always possible.
+Sometimes, products are costly to manufacture, and tiny businesses find it difficult to survive while producing sufficiently to lower the production and price.
 This becomes more complicated when you have to deal with competing firms.
-Under such circumstances, it’s best to focus on the marketing campaign, product packaging and enhancing public image because these have the same potential having a low price structure has.
+Under such circumstances, it’s best to focus on the marketing campaign, product packaging, and enhancing public image because these have the same potential as having a low price structure.

 2. Missed Chances

-Some firms who produce luxury products commit the silly mistake of marketing it as an inexpensive item.
-Hence, customers who adore luxury products would avoid it being marketed as an “inexpensive item.”
-Thus, if you’re concentrated on making luxury products, then do consider that low prices may make your sales thinner and the product might even fail in the market.
+Some firms that produce luxury products make the silly mistake of marketing them inexpensively.
+Hence, customers who adore luxury products would avoid being marketed as “inexpensive items.”
+Thus, if you’re concentrating on making luxury products, consider that low prices may make your sales thinner, and the product might even fail in the market.

 3. Bad Company Image

-When your company has numerous product lines that also include a luxury line then, adopting a market penetration strategy would certainly be adverse.
-For example, if you apply a particular market penetration strategy on a single product, it might badly reflect on the remaining of the product lines.
-Therefore, if a big number of customers get familiar with your cheap product, it’s highly likely that they would forget that you also produce luxury items and your brand’s status as a luxury manufacturer will disappear.
+Adopting a market penetration strategy would undoubtedly be adverse when your company has numerous product lines, including a luxury line.
+For example, applying a particular market penetration strategy on a single product might poorly reflect the remaining product lines.
+Therefore, if a significant number of customers get familiar with your cheap product, it’s highly likely that they will forget that you also produce luxury items, and your brand’s status as a luxury manufacturer will disappear.

 4. Lack of Results

-Market penetration strategy isn’t going to work at a place where prices are previously set low.
-For example, when prices are previously low, the consumers have by now built trust on an existing company, and thus entering that market and attempting to beat the competitor would be a highly ineffective manner of action.
-Rather, a new company should focus on gaining its worth in the business, by trying to create low prices of products.
+A market penetration strategy isn’t going to work at a place where prices are previously set too low.
+For example, when prices are once low, the consumers have built trust in an existing company.
+Thus, entering that market and beating the competitor would be highly ineffective.
+Instead, a new company should focus on gaining its worth in the business by trying to create low prices of products.

-In the given article, we’ve tried to showcase several market penetration strategies.
-However, such tactics will be applicable best when you make use of multiple ones together.
-The increase in reach of your product should be accompanied by a subsequent increase in your promotions.
-After increasing the promotion, you are bound to grow the product usage and on the other hand, attract competition from your rivals.
+We’ve tried to showcase several market penetration strategies in the given article.
+However, such tactics will apply best when you use multiple ones together.
+A subsequent increase in your promotions should accompany the rise in the reach of your product.
+After increasing the promotion, you are bound to grow the product usage and, conversely, attract competition from your rivals.

 This has been a guide to Market Penetration.
-Here we have discussed the Top 10 Successful Strategies for Market Penetration along with pros and cons.
+Here we have discussed the Top 10 Successful Strategies for Market Penetration and the pros and cons.
 You can also go through our other suggested articles to learn more –